cecilia-sartori/gs-exam/docs/4_streetNxAnalysis.md

 And now look for the match.
 Given the number of points, the following operation will take some time.
 Use `shapely - nearest_points` to find the closest geometry.
 Note that the output will refer to the liner distance.
-Retrieve the name of the centre for future map displaying.
+Retrieve the name of the centre too for future map displaying.

 ```python